There are 19 types of hamsters in the world, although this figure varies depending on the classification used.

 - Winter White Russian dwarf hamster

-You can read more about them further down…
+You can learn more about the five pet hamster breeds further down.

 Here’s a complete list of all 19 hamster species, including all of their different names:

 |Common name||Binomial name||Also known as|

 |Winter white Russian dwarf hamster||Phodopus sungorus||Djungarian hamster|

 |Eversmann's hamster||Allocricetulus eversmanni||Kazakh hamster|

 |Chinese striped hamster||Cricetulus barabensis||Striped dwarf hamster|